mihaiolteanu/vuiet/README.md

     Display the lyrics for the currently playing track in a new buffer.
     See `versuri-display' for the active keybindings inside this buffer.

+**vuiet-enable-automatic-lyrics**

+    Enable saving the lyrics for all listened tracks to the db.
+    See `vuiet-automatic-lyrics' for details.

+**vuiet-disable-automatic-lyrics**

+    Disable saving the lyrics for all listened tracks to the db.
+    See `vuiet-automatic-lyrics' for details.

+**vuiet-toggle-automatic-lyrics**

+    Toggle saving the lyrics for all listened tracks to the db.
+    See `vuiet-automatic-lyrics' for details.

 **vuiet-update-mode-line**

     Update the mode line.